From October 2025, Devonshire Collective is celebrating its 10th anniversary with a year-long programme of fundraising, exhibitions and events.

 DC works with artist Navine G. Dossos and in partnership with Towner Eastbourne to develop Riviera: a public artwork that looks to reflect the day-to-day lived experience of belonging.
 Multi-cultural communities are celebrated through a textile project visible in both domestic and public space, such as community centres and outdoor awnings.

-Emma Hunt joins as Chair in July 2025, bringing a wealth of skills in strategic and capital development, leading a refreshed Board including new Board Directors Amanprit Sandhu, Leah Swain, Miles Thomas, Cheng Choo, and Mike Ogilvie, who joins as Treasurer.
-Guided by our new Board leadership, we refresh our strategic vision and strengthen our commitment to the vibrant creative ecology of our Devonshire neighbourhood.
+Emma Hunt joins as Chair in July, bringing a wealth of skills in strategic and capital development, leading a refreshed Board with new Directors Amanprit Sandhu, Leah Swain, Miles Thomas, Cheng Choo, and Mike Ogilvie as Treasurer.
+Guided by new Board leadership, we refresh our strategic vision and strengthen our commitment to the creative ecology of our Devonshire neighbourhood.

 DC is honoured with the Creative Excellence Award at the 2025 Eastbourne Business Awards.

-In celebration of our upcoming 10th anniversary, DC launches DC10: a year-long programme of exhibitions, events, and fundraising.
-The celebration gives us the chance to share what we’ve achieved together over the past ten years and reveal our exciting plans for the years ahead.
-In October, we launch a £150k development campaign with a special fundraising dinner that raises £35k to ensure we change even more lives in Devonshire Ward in the coming years.
+In celebration of our upcoming tenth anniversary, DC launches DC10: a year-long programme of exhibitions, events and fundraising.
+In October, we launch a £150K development campaign with a special fundraising dinner that raises £35K to ensure we change even more lives in Devonshire Ward in the coming years.

 With a new hire and a promotion, DC creates two new senior leadership positions to reflect our growth and ambition for the decade ahead.
-Louis Foyle joins in a newly created role of General Manager, and Polly Wright is promoted from Curator to Head of Programme.
+Louis Foyle joins in the newly created role of General Manager, and Polly Wright is promoted from Curator to Head of Programmes.

 Free, after school art group every Tuesday for 6–11’s for Networx registered families only.